Thinking of buying an investment property in Orlando, Florida? Check out these 7 neighborhoods!

 Located on the east side of Orlando, Oviedo is approximately 16 square miles in size.
 It’s a great place to buy property because it has a stable economy and numerous work opportunities.
 Large employers located in Oviedo include NES Global, Siemens, and the University of Central Florida.

-Oviedo residents get to enjoy small-town living, shopping at the local farmer’s market, and taking boat rides.
+Oviedo residents and those on vacation get to enjoy small-town living, shopping at the local farmer’s market, and taking boat rides.
 They also have access to world-class state parks and historical areas.
 Adding to the city’s Southern charm are several chickens that roam around Oviedo’s downtown area.

 The majority of the residents here own their homes because rental rates in Oviedo are high and continue to rise.
 Since there are few rental properties available, landlords can charge higher prices.
 There’s also a lot of competition with students from the University of Central Florida (UCF).